seek4science/seek/help/user-guide/openbis.md

 In some cases, administrator may decide to disable automatic synchronization in the SEEK configuration.
 In that case SEEK will always present only a past snapshot unless manual synchronization is clicked.

+## Administration options

+Apart from GUI feature to enable OpenBIS in SEEK, there are few options that can be set using SEEK config file.

+They are:
+* *openbis_download_limit* - that sets limit of file size than can be downloaded from OpenBIS via SEEK interface
+* *openbis_autosync* - (true/false, default true) if set SEEK periodically check
+for content changes in OpenBIS and synchronizes them with local metadata.
+* *openbis_check_new_arrivals* - (true/false, default true) if set SEEK will not only check for description changes but also it will check for the newly added datasets/samples under already registered studies/assay and register them automatically in SEEK under a correct parent.
+* *openbis_debug* - (true/false, default false) used during development to print out some debug messages about openBIS related calls and operations.